 There is nothing inevitable about these trends.
 No form of democracy, whether liberal, participatory or deliberative requires detailed knowledge of the beliefs and intentions of voters.
 Rather voter surveillance is an attribute of a particular type of "engagement" - one that is often measured in the superficial and ephemeral metrics of social media.
 Privacy, on the other hand, is a necessary condition for more genuine forms of political participation, especially in countries that have recent memories of authoritarian rule (Bennett & Oduro Marfo, 2019).
-More broadly, there is an urgent need both to find appropriate ways of using the affordances of social media for democratic benefit and to seek new modes of data governance, internationally, to ensure that democracy is indeed enhanced and not undermined by the shrivelling of "engagement" to modes guided by marketing rather than genuinely interactive political discourse.
+More broadly, there is an urgent need both to find appropriate ways of using the affordances of social media for democracy is indeed enhanced and not undermined by the shrivelling of "engagement" to modes guided by marketing rather than genuinely interactive political discourse.